 Jackson State online courses are developed and taught by JSCC instructors.
 Jackson State Community College uses eLearn (D2L) to deliver our online courses.
 You will use your JSCC network login to access the system.

 TN eCampus – allows students to earn a degree entirely online.
 TN eCampus courses may also be used to satisfy some classes required in JSCC degree programs.
-To see if your program allows you to take TN eCampus courses, check with your advisor or the records office.
+Check with your advisor or the records office to see if your program allows you to take TN eCampus courses.

 TN eCampus Website